-Follow High Street all the way to the footbridge, cross the Thames and you’re in Windsor’s sister-settlement, Eton.
+Follow High Street all the way down hill to the footbridge, cross the Thames and you’re in Windsor’s sister-settlement, Eton.
 Separated by the river, they’re essentially two towns in one, and have had close ties since Henry VI founded Eton College in 1440.
-Now an enclave of little boutiques, peppered with teenage boys in billowing school gowns, Eton’s quaint High Street feels like a natural extension of its larger neighbour.
+Princes Harry and William both went to school here, and blended in easily with all the other teenage boys in billowing school gowns.
+Now an enclave of little independent shops, Eton’s quaint High Street feels like a natural extension of its larger neighbour.

 To escape most of the seven million tourists that pour into Windsor and Eton annually, head into Windsor Great Park.
 Once a vast Norman hunting forest, this 20 sq km green space is now a mix of gardens, woods and open grassland grazed by herds of deer.

 Day 1: Absorb the history